-Chances are, you’ve not bedded down in a 10-million-year-old rainforest before.
-You can change that at The Datai Langkawi on Datai Bay, named one of the top 10 beaches in the world by National Geographic.
-This hotel is totally in tune with its epic surroundings, from its educational Nature Centre and the team of resident naturalists and marine biologists to its nature-immersion experiences and indigenous-ingredients-championing spa.
-Explorations and discoveries are thirsty and hungry work, but fear not: the hotel has four tempting eateries (and two bars) up its sleeve, whether you’re craving Malay flavours, French fine dining, Thai food, a perfect pizza or an ice-cold cocktail.
+You’ve probably not kipped in a 10-million-year-old rainforest before.
+Change that at The Datai Langkawi on Datai Bay, one of the top 10 beaches in the world, according to Nat Geo.
+The hotel is totally plugged into its surroundings, from its team of resident naturalists and marine biologists to its nature-immersion experiences, educational Nature Centre and an indigenous-ingredients–championing spa.
+And all that exploring and discovering is thirsty (and hungry) work, so the hotel handily has four tempting eateries (and two bars) up its sleeve, whether you’re craving Malay flavours, Thai food, French fine dining, a perfect pizza or an ice-cold cocktail.

 Noon; earliest check-in, 3pm.
 Both are flexible, subject to availability.

-Double rooms from $324.29 (MYR1,350), excluding tax at 10 per cent.
+Double rooms from £577.43 (MYR3,069), including tax at 10 per cent.
 Please note the hotel charges an additional local city tax of MYR10.00 per room per night on check-in and an additional local city tax of MYR5.00 per room per night on check-in.

 Rates usually include breakfast (a buffet spread with an egg station and Western and Asian options).